nicolasdespres/respect-rails/README.md

 ```

 The filter searches for a schema associated to a controller's action.
 If it can find one it validates
-and sanitizes the parameters.
+and sanitizes the parameters incoming parameters.

-If the request's parameters do not validate the schema a `Respect::ValidationError` exception will be
+If the request's parameters do not validate the schema a `Respect::Rails::RequestValidationError`
-raised before your controller's action is called.
-If they are valid, they will be sanitized in place.
+exception will be raised before your controller's action is called.
+If they are valid, they will be
-So the `homepage` parameter will be a `URI` object instead of a simple string:
+sanitized in place.
+Thus, the `homepage` parameter will be a `URI` object instead of a simple string:

 ```ruby
 class ContactsController < ApplicationController